ryan-p-randall/ryan-p-randall.github.io/_pages/blips.md

 Blog posts, but smaller.
 "Microblogging," if you will.

-{% for post in site.categories.blips %}
+{% for post in site.categories.blips reversed %}
     {% include archive-single.html type=page.entries_layout %}
 {% endfor %}